Compositional Abilities Emerge Multiplicatively: Exploring Diffusion Models on a Synthetic Task: Multiplicative Emergence of Compositional Abilities

+color (blue) for concept classes with a concept distance of 1.
+Finally, around the 40th epoch, the model learns to generate the underrepresented color (\blue{blue}) for the class at distance 2, showing a sudden emergence of capability to generate samples from that class.
+The observations above generalize to higher-dimensional concept graphs as well (see Fig.~\ref{fig:app_compgen}).
+Specifically, we now introduce a fourth concept variable \wbcolor{=\{white, black\}} and again find that compositional generalization occurs in the order governed by the distance from the training set: the accuracy begins to rise for concept distance of 1, continues to increase for distance 2, and peaks for 3.

 \textbf{Multiplicative influence of capabilities drives the sudden emergence of compositional generalization (Fig.~\ref{fig:multiplicative_emergence}).} The interpretability of our experimental setup illustrates that the \emph{multiplicative} reliance on underlying capabilities is the critical structure behind the sudden emergence of compositional generalization in our setup.
 For example, in Fig.~\ref{fig:multiplicative_emergence}~(a) we show the dynamics of an additive vs.\ multiplicative accuracy measure for generating concept class \{111, (triangle, small, blue)\}, which has a concept distance of 2 from the training data.
 We observe a sudden improvement of the multiplicative measure.

-\WFclear To better understand the above, in Fig.~\ref{fig:multiplicative_emergence}~(b), we plot the accuracy of probes used for predicting each concept variable (shape, size, color).
+To better understand the above, in Fig.~\ref{fig:multiplicative_emergence}~(b), we plot the accuracy of probes used for predicting each concept variable (shape, size, color).
 From the plot, we notice that the model fails to acquire strong color transformation capabilities until the final stage of training, effectively bottlenecking compositional generalization of $111$ class.
-This leads us to the following hypothesis on \emph{emergent behaviors in generative models}.
+This empirical observation leads us to the following hypothesis on \emph{emergence of compositional abilities in generative models}.